SWI-Prolog/contrib-protobufs/protobufs_overview.md

 proto2 and proto3 -- proto2 allows specifying a default value but proto3
 uses 0 and =""= as defaults for numbers and strings and omits encoding any field that has one of those default values.

+TODO: determine correct behvaior for =oneof= with a default field value.

 #### Aggregation {#protobufs-aggregation}